 Down Queen Avenue, you’ll find this lovely arcade.
 Escape the busy and long street that is Dale Street and get lost down one of the last remaining and oldest arcades in Liverpool- and why not pop into some of the cute shops there?

 4. Water Street

-Located in the city centre, this long street is great to go down when heading to the docks and pier.
-It also has perfect views of the Liver Building, but why not pop into Oh Me Oh My on Water Street to see all of Liverpool from above?
+Located in the city centre, this long street is great to go down when heading to the docks and pier (when it’s not being dug up that is…) It also has perfect views of the Liver Building, but why not pop into Oh Me Oh My on Water Street to see all of Liverpool from above?